Series / Mirai Sentai Timeranger

 Mirai Sentai Timeranger

-"People from the the year 3000 AD and one man from the present have met by chance, for the sake of marking a new passage of time...!"
+"People from the the year 3000 AD and one man from the present have met by chance, to write a new page of history...!"

 "Even if we can't change the future, we can change tomorrow."

 (Future Squadron Timeranger) is the twenty-fourth installment in the Super Sentai

 series, running from 2000 to 2001.